-DARwIn-OP's electronic system provides power distribution, communication buses, computing platforms, and sensing schemes aimed at making sense of a salient environment.
-A 11.3V (nominal) lithium polymer battery provides power to the joint actuators and electronics.
-Thus battery provides 1 Ah, which gives DARwIn approximately 30 minutes of run time.
+DARwIn-XOS's electronic system provides power distribution, communication buses, computing platforms, and sensing schemes aimed at making sense of a salient environment.
+DARwIn's power is provided by a 14.8V battery that is connected to the joint actuators and electronics.
+These batteries provide DARwIn-XOS a little over 10 minutes of run time.

-Fig. 2.
+Fig. 3.
 Electronics architecture

-Computing tasks are performed on a Compulabs fit-PC2i computing system that runs the Intel Atom Z530 CPU with 1GB of onboard RAM and built-in WiFi.
-The PC consumes 8W at full CPU usage.
-In addition, the computer connects to both a Logitech C905 camera and a Robotis CM-730 microcontroller board.
+Computing tasks are performed on a Compulabs Fit-PC2 computing system that runs the Intel Atom Z530 CPU with 1GB of onboard RAM and built-in WiFi.
+The PC runs off the main battery supply, and consumes 8W at full CPU usage.
+In addition, the computer connects to both a Philips SPC1300 camera and an Arduino microcontroller board.

-The CM-730 board, featuring the ARM CortexM3 processor, acts as the communication relay between the Dynamixel motors and the fitPC.
+The Arduino board, featuring the ATmega1280, acts as the communication relay between the Dynamixel motors and the fitPC.
 The microcontroller also provides sensor acquisition and processing.
-A 6 degree of freedom Inertial Measurement Unit (IMU) will aid in correcting gait cycles in the face of perturbations.
+Switches, a 6 degree of freedom Inertial Measurement Unit (IMU), and foot sensors will aid in correcting gait cycles in the face of perturbations.
 A block diagram that outlines the computing relationship is shown in Fig. 2.